You need the following Simdify® modules to complete this exercise: Simdify® Free Edition

 This finds the Module library folder and selects it so that it's easy to see.

 The Simdify Data project contains all the information associated with your Simdify installation.
 Think of it like the 'north star' for everything you're doing with Simdify.
-In this project you can always find all your documents.
+You can always find all your documents in this project.

 The software creates the folder on disk and adds a new folder to the hierarchy.